bluppfisk/deepblu-tools/README.md

 - Date and time, visibility, average depth, maximum depth, minimum temperature, dive duration
 - Media: url, captions and timestamps of video and images
 - Tank: volume, gas, pressure at start and end
+- Dive computer brand and model
+- Diver details
+- Buddies
 - Divespot: name, latitude and longitude
 - Notes

 ### Known issues
 - Not all data is currently being backed up.
-I will add more items in the future.
+I may add more items in the future.
+- The UDDF format does not currently seem to support apnea (freediving)

 ## Deepblu Autoliker - autoliker.py
 Logs you in with a set of accounts defined in **LOGINS** and automatically likes every post, beginning with the most recent one, until **MAX_LIKES** is reached or an earlier like is found.